PyLink/PyLink/README.md

 For Relay to work properly with Clientbot, be sure to load the `relay_clientbot` plugin in conjunction with `relay`.

-Note: **Clientbot links can only be used as a leaf for Relay links - they CANNOT be used to host channels!** This means that Relay does not support having all your networks be Clientbot - in those cases you are better off using a classic relayer bot, like [RelayNext for Limnoria](https://github.com/jlu5/SupyPlugins/tree/master/RelayNext).
+Note: **Clientbot links can only be used as a leaf for Relay links - they CANNOT be used to host channels!** This means that Relay does not support having all your networks be Clientbot - in those cases you are better off using a classic relay bot, like [RelayNext for Limnoria](https://github.com/jlu5/SupyPlugins/tree/master/RelayNext).